 You know you’re in good shape when additional iterations wind up providing worse results versus the original instead of better results.

 Now that your value proposition has been refined and optimized, you can finally execute against it.

 Just because we have identified a value proposition doesn’t mean that we’ve delivered it.

 Your entire product is an expression of your value proposition.
-You will lose your customer’s trust if you fail to execute, and you will gain her trust if you execute well.
+You will lose your customers' trust if you fail to execute, and you will gain their trust if you execute well.